17 Google Maps for Android Tricks That’ll Change How You Navigate

-But as Google Maps has grown over the years, so have its features, and there might be some tricks hiding just under the surface that you never ran into that’ll change the way you navigate.
+But as Google Maps has grown over the years, so have its features.
+There are some tricks hiding under the surface that’ll change the way you navigate.

-2. Add a Pit Stop & Check Gas Prices
+2. Add a Pit Stop and Check Gas Prices

-Even more handy, if you search for gas stations, it’ll show you the gas prices at different locations so that you can save a few bucks on your fill-up.
+Even more useful, if you search for gas stations, it’ll show you the gas prices at different locations so that you can save a few bucks on your next fill-up.

 3. Plan Trips Ahead of Time